 Look for these signs of drain pan damage:

-• Water dripping directly from under the unit rather than flowing to the drain
+• Water dripping from under the unit rather than through the drain outlet

-A damaged drain pan allows water to escape before it reaches the drain line, often resulting in water dripping in places it shouldn’t be.
-A quick inspection with a flashlight can reveal if your pan has developed problems.
+A damaged drain pan allows water to escape before it reaches the drain line, leading to drips in places you would not normally expect.
+A careful visual inspection with a torch is often enough to confirm whether the pan is intact or has started to fail.

 Loose or Disconnected Drain Pipe

-If these connections come loose, water leaks out at the joint instead of flowing through the pipe.
-You might see water dripping near the connection point or notice that the drain pipe has visibly separated from the unit.
+If these connections become loose, water can leak from the joint rather than being carried away.
+You might see water around the connection point or notice that the drain pipe has slipped or sagged.

 Quick Troubleshooting Steps